Yumps/css-selector-demo/README.md

 # CSS Selector Classwork

 Just examples given to us in class.

-Added some of my own "flavor" to it.
+May have changed some things slightly.